sjlongland/ykvault/README.md

 3. the context data is decrypted
 4. the counters are compared and validated, if the message is a repeat, we reject the OTP.
-5. if counters match, the context key is returned.
+5. if counters match, the _private UID_, passphrase and a random salt stored with the counter values, are combined together to produce a key for user data encryption use.

 ### The nitty gritty